Actor Uma Thurman accuses Harvey Weinstein of sexual assault

-LOS ANGELES (Reuters) - Actor Uma Thurman has accused movie producer Harvey Weinstein of sexually assaulting her at a London hotel after they worked together on the 1994 hit film “Pulp Fiction.”
+LOS ANGELES, Feb 3 (Reuters) - Actor Uma Thurman has accused movie producer Harvey Weinstein of sexually assaulting her at a London hotel after they worked together on the 1994 hit film “Pulp Fiction.”

 Thurman became the latest of more than 70 women who have accused 65-year-old Weinstein of sexual misconduct, including rape.
-Weinstein’s lawyer said on Saturday that the producer had immediately apologised to Thurman for making an “awkward pass” at her 25 years ago, but that her claims about being physically assaulted were untrue.
+A spokeswoman for Weinstein said on Saturday that he had apologized to Thurman for making an “awkward pass” at her 25 years ago, but that her claims about being physically assaulted were untrue.

 In the Times article, Thurman, 47, said Weinstein pushed her down when she met him in his suite at London’s Savoy Hotel.